pawelgarbarz/github-notify/README.md

 - `webhook-url` - Slack channel webhook url
 - `jira-project` - Jira project code, can be overwritten by parameter  `-p`, `--jira-project`
 - `github-repo` - GitHub repository in format brand/name, can be overwritten by parameter  `-u`, `--github-repo`
+- `github-branch` - GitHub branch name which is used to monitor for new commits, default `main`
 - `cache-enabled` - Enable/Disable local persistent cache file to store lat send timestamp.
 Default `true`
 - `cache-ttl` - Time to leave data in cache, set by int number of seconds.
 Default `14400` which is `4h`